nicferrier/keepie/README.md

 that it can initially create the authentication and no human will ever know.
 Keepie for MySql or ELK or Mongo would work well.

-A lot of more traditional databases seem to have a manual installation process where a human creates a password.
+More traditional databases seem to have a manual installation process where a human creates a password.

-Keepie could support this mechanism if it had a UI to allow the password to be set up.
-But that is left as an extension for the user since it will depend on so much in the environment.
+Keepie could support this mechanism if it had a UI to allow the password to be entered once.
+Perhaps Keepie would then immediately alter the password so the human no longer knows it, although break glass scenarios should be considered too.

+In this way, Keepie would look more like a traditional password store, but not for humans.

+Because of the organizational complexity around these sorts of problems this is left as an exercise for the reader.